ba2534so-s/job-application-tracker/README.md

 - After logging in, users have access to additional navigation options for managing their job applications.

 ## Note
 Deleting the project folder will remove all associated files, including the virtual environment and database.
+Ensure you have backups if necessary.

 ## Technology Stack
 ### Backend